 92115, CALIFORNIA -- I had Direct TV and loved every minute of it; why wouldn't I; I'm a football fan...
 Anyway, I relocated and had to set up a new Dish.
 So I use Direct TV's relocation service and setup a time and date.
 The tech shows up... oh wait, I have another story to tell first...
 So at my first place, Direct TV was already setup - so all I need was a cable box.
 It took their tech 2x before they ever showed up.
 Then about 6 months later I decided to upgrade to the HD DVR (spent $300).
 The 1st time the tech brought the wrong equipment, the 2nd time the tech never showed up, 3rd time the tech call to reschedule; and finally they showed up w/ the correct equipment and took care of me.

 Well, for the first time he said he has a tech that can show up after 5pm - I said, cool.
 The tech shows up and right off the bat says we cannot install the dish here because the tree out back is in the way (I moved into a condo)...
 I said, **.
 So I lived w/ it and got cable.
 Well, since I just upgraded about 2 months to the HD DVR ($300) I wanted to see if they would give me a refund?
 I called, I wrote and I **...
-Nothing they would do for me, they kept sending me from person to person, from manager to manager and finally told me to write to some shmuck in Colorado...
+Nothing they would do for me, they kept sending me from person to person, from manager to manager and finally told me to write to some schmuck in Colorado...
 I did...

-All I got was a sorry...
-I guess they don't want to keep potentially reoccurring clients that are willing to put up w/ their crappy customer service?
-Oh, but the greats part of all, is that since they couldn't setup the dish I called to cancel my service and they charged me a $250+ for early cancellation.
-Now how does that work?
-I want to keep the service, but they cannot provide me with their services anymore and I get penalized for it?
-Screw Direct TV - NEVER AGAIN!
+Unable to access NFL Sunday ticket games on 7 Oct and 21 Oct, I tried to get DirecTV's customer service to provide the service for which I had paid.
 The first time, I was denied access to the Saints game even though I live about 1,000 miles from there and the Saints game was not televised locally.
 The rep told me that it was because I didn't have HD through DirecTV.
 Never mind that the other games were available through non-HD channels.
 Was like talking to a wall.
 I subsequently emailed the same complaint and received an unresponsive reply.
 I sent the complaint right back and this time the rep admitted that the game should not have been blacked out in my area - days after the game was over.

 Two weeks later, two games were not available - one in Seattle and one in Philadelphia.
 Neither was being televised locally (the locally televised game was being shown on DirecTV and should have been blacked out).
 After repeatedly explaining the situation, the "service" rep said that he couldn't address the issue but would forward the issue to "programming."
 Hell will probably freeze over before I ever hear from programming.
 Subsequently tried to obtain a response by emailing DirecTV but have yet to receive an explanation.